 Gardasil...
 Can I get it if I already have HPV?

-If you have already had visible warts, the next most important issue is preventing transmission to other partners!
+If you do have another breakout of genital warts, it’s helpful to plan ahead so you can prevent transmission to other partners.
 The safest way to prevent transmission is to avoid sexual contact around the areas with warts.
-Using barrier methods (condoms and dental dams) can reduce the risk of transmitting infection, but doesn't eliminate it entirely because HPV can be present on parts of skin not covered by a condom or dental dam.
-You and your partner will have to come to an agreement about what kind of risk you are comfortable with.
-HPV can be dangerous, but often goes away on its own without causing any damage.
+Using barrier methods such as condoms and dental dams can help reduce the risk of transmitting HPV but may not eliminate it entirely.
+This is because HPV can be present on parts of skin not covered by a condom or dental dam.
+Perhaps this is also an opportunity to talk with your partner and come to an agreement on the potential risks of HPV.
 Again, compliments to you for your concern about your own health and the health of your partner.

 Submit a new comment

 Can’t find information on the site about your health concern or issue?